The House of Morecock: Overview

 The House of Morecock debuted in 1999 on the gay porn website AbsolutelyMale.
 It was originally a short Flash animation featuring Jonas Morecock, a blond-haired, blue-eyed gay twenty-something who investigates mysterious or supernatural goings-on.
 The stories always end with Jonas engaged in comical gay sex with apparitions, vampires, and other spooky entities.

 Due to its initial success, Phillips followed up the original episode with a complete set of shorts, all featuring Jonas in various scary situations which always subsequently turn sexual.
 Following their popularity online, the episodes were released on DVD in 2001 under the full title The House of Morecock: The Animated Misadventures of Jonas Morecock.
 In 2002, the DVD won a GayVN Award.
 TLAvideo.com lists the film as one of its best-selling DVD titles ever.

 In 2005, following on the success of the DVD, two sets of comic strip books were released, titled Tales From The House Of Morecock and Tales From The House Of Morecock Vol. 2, along with a set of postcards featuring the titular character.
 The series is considered pornography, but its content is lighthearted and is depicted in short skits.
 It is only considered hardcore because of graphic gay sex scenes.
 The stories are always comic and are intended to entertain as much as they are to arouse.

 Plot

 The movie starts off with the live-action sequence of two real-life men lying in bed watching Saturday morning cartoons.
-The two guys are obviously a gay couple.
 They then find The House of Morecock on television, and the viewer then watches what the twosome can see on their TV.
 We are then introduced to Jonas Morecock, and we then follow him on a series of adventures, including meeting Bigfoot, a chance encounter with a merman and being face to face with the Loch Ness Monster.
-All of the situations end up with Jonas having sex with at least one other guy.
+All of the situations end up with Jonas having sex with at least one other man.

 The film parodies a lot of mainstream television and films, including The Little Mermaid, The Blair Witch Project, Godzilla, The X-Files, Titanic, Psycho and Jaws.
 There are a total of ten episodes contained on the DVD, each featuring a different story involving Jonas.